Lutein macular degeneration

 It is unlikely they used free-range eggs; the benefits would certainly be even greater.

-So eggs give zeaxanthin and lutein protection against macular degeneration and do not raise the risk of cardiovascular disease from raised cholesterol; ironically they are now endorsed by the Heart Association.
+So eggs give zeaxanthin and lutein protection against macular degeneration and do not increase the risk of cardiovascular disease from raised cholesterol; ironically they are now endorsed by the Heart Association.

 Macular degeneration and the gut-retinal axis